Frequently Asked Questions

 What is National Library Week?

 National Library Week is an annual celebration of the contributions of our nation's libraries and librarians, typically celebrated the second week in April.
 All types of libraries - school, public, academic and special - participate.
 Libraries often take the week as an opportunity to raise awareness about their services and how they enrich their communities.
-Learn more at the ALA website.

 Who is on the Broncos Read Committee?